 3. Social Media CTA

 No doubts, social media is a must have for any type of business in 20th century.
 Like a widely spread cloud, it surrounds your user from all possible “angles”.
 Take this opportunity to incorporate Facebook, Twitter, Instagram as other types of CTA to let your customer connect through social.
 There are mainly two types of social media presence in your blog.
 One shares your content straight to customer’s page or another simply links to your own media channels.
-In the ideal situation, having both accesses increase your chance to expose your content and brand to potential buyers.
+In the ideal situation, having both increases your chances of exposing your content and brand to potential buyers.

 4. Comment CTA

-The biggest inspiration for this last CTA type, is Youtube.
-Youtubers are masters of encouraging their viewers to comment below the video and it works like a magic.
-Take a look at the fastest growing Youtube celebrity Superwoman with 1 billion views and annual income of $2.5 million.
+The biggest inspiration for this last CTA type is Youtube.
+Youtubers are masters of encouraging their viewers to comment below the video and it works like magic.
+Take a look at one of the fastest growing Youtube celebrity in history.
+Superwoman has more than a billion views and an annual income of $2.5 million.

-The “secret sauce” is in continuous discussion, where the video ends with an open ended question (“Comment what was your favorite part of the video?”)
-What’s more surprising is that you can find “viewers-generated” suggestions for the next video in the comments.
-So one thing that bloggers can learn from Youtubers, is to include CTA to promote engagement.
+Her “secret sauce” is in continuous discussions where the video ends with an open ended question such as “Comment on what was your favorite part of the video was.”
+What’s more surprising is that you can find viewers-generated suggestions for the next video in the comments.
+So one thing that bloggers can learn from Youtubers is to include CTAs to promote engagement.

 The end of the blog post is not the finish line.
 Your unique and engaging content is just the beginning of the conversion.
 Make sure you get maximum value by including effective call to action text and strong call to action design.